kevinwlu/kevinwlu.github.io/README.md

 1. Vindhya Umesh, “Recipe Recommendation System,” May 2024.
 1. Juncheng Zhou, “LGC-Based Inverse Residual Target Detection Algorithm,” May 2024.
 1. Harsha Tangirala, “Maximized Detection of Bees Using Deep Learning,” December 2023.
-1.Chenjie Jia, “Temporal Action Recognition in Videos,” May 2023.
+1. Chenjie Jia, “Temporal Action Recognition in Videos,” May 2023.
 1. Wenchang Nie, “Building Recognition of UAV Remote Sensing Images Based on Mask R-CNN,” May 2023.
 1. Jirong Yi, “Helping HR Predict Employee Attrition,” May 2023.
 1. Lifeng Zhang, “Deepfake Video Detection Using CNN and RNN,” May 2023.